-The scale of the recent security breaches at Sony, which led to the cancellation of The Interview’s theatrical release, can make the company’s problems seem beyond the realm of the average small business.
-But the security mishaps that created the circumstances for the hack are as applicable to modest local and regional companies as they are to multimillion dollar corporations.
-These three tips will take you back to security basics and help avert your own big-screen drama.
+The scale of the recent security breaches at Sony, which led to the cancellation of the theatrical release of The Interview, can make the company’s problems seem beyond the realm of the average small business.
+However the security mishaps that created the circumstances for the hack are as applicable to modest local and regional companies as they are to multimillion-dollar corporations.
+These three tips will take you back to security basics and help avert your big-screen drama.

 Don’t let basic security habits slip

 Our modern-day instinct tells us that the answer to potential security breaches is to install new layers of antivirus software, firewalls and further encryption systems.
 While these are all worthy additions to your company’s armor of security shields, they will do little to help if good old-fashioned protective habits are allowed to slide.

 Instill a disciplined, security-conscious mentality in your organization, and keep the messages simple so that staff remember and follow them.
 Focus on regularly changing passwords and keeping them secret, being vigilant about avoiding unexpected links in email messages, and limiting network access for the likes of external contractors to that which is absolutely necessary.

 One of the ways hackers made their way into the Sony network was by tricking administrators into thinking they had a legitimate need for access: teach your staff to be careful, and praise cautiousness even if it turns out access is warranted.
 Encourage staff to flag up potential security lapses, and make sure they know that reports will be followed up and loopholes closed.

 Take a flexible and agile approach to IT